Boilertalk/Web3.swift/README.md

 The decision was hard and took some time.
 But after seeing that the last version was very stable and used in many production apps already, we decided to start with this move now.
 XCode 10 is already more than 2 years old.
-Most projects already upgraded, the ones which didn't have a much bigger problem than Web3.swift not making Updates for Cocoapods...
+Most projects already upgraded, the ones that didn't have a much bigger problem than Web3.swift not making Updates for Cocoapods...
 Library owners depending on Web3.swift are encouraged to drop Cocoapods and Carthage Support as well.